lammps/lammps/doc/src/Build_settings.rst

 LAMMPS errors do not kill the calling code, but throw an exception.
-In the C-library interface, the call stack is unwound and control returns to the caller, e.g. to Python or a code that is coupled to LAMMPS and the error status can be queried.
+In the C-library interface, the call stack is unwound and control returns to the caller, e.g. to Python or a code that is coupled to LAMMPS.
+The error status can then be queried.
 When using C++ directly, the calling code has to be set up to *catch* exceptions thrown from within LAMMPS.

 .. note::